EGI-Federation/documentation/content/en/users/data/management/datahub/_index.md

 The EGI DataHub Web interface can be accessed by any user authenticated via [EGI Check-in](../../../aai/check-in).
-Users authenticated have access to the `PLAYGROUND` space, where they can tests some of the avaialble features.
+Users authenticated have access to the `PLAYGROUND` space, where they can tests some of the available features.
 Users have also read-only access to the `open-datasets` space where some example datasets are stored.
 In order to access via oneclient or API please check the related [documentation](./clients/#generating-tokens-for-using-oneclient-or-apis).